kerberos-io/vault/README.md

 ## Installation

 For installing Kerberos Storage, you can follow [the how-to on our documentation website](https://doc.kerberos.io/storage/installation).
 In this repository you will find all the configuration files used in the installation tutorial.

+## Examples

+A couple of [examples can be found here](examples).
+These examples illustrates how the Kerberos Storage API is working, and how it can be used to develop custom algorithms or applications.